-Pigment Dish from the Sepik River Area East Sepik Province Papua New Guinea
+A Superb Old New Guinea Pigment Dish Sepik River Area East Sepik Province Papua New Guinea

-Ochre painted on ceremonial objects were said the give the object spiritual energy that brightened the object.
-Ceremonial artworks were usually repainted each time they were used for ceremony.
+Ochre painted on ceremonial objects was said they give the object spiritual energy that brightened the object.
+Ceremonial artworks were usually repainted each time they were used for a ceremony.

-Provenance: Collected in 192o’s by Dr Edwin Archibald Holland who was in New Guinea working from 1927 to 1933.
+Provenance: Collected in the 1920s by Dr Edwin Archibald Holland who was in New Guinea working from 1927 to 1933.

 The Todd Barlin Collection of New Guinea Art and Oceanic & Aboriginal Art